AlankritVerma01/AlankritVerma01/README.md

 </p>

 Welcome to my GitHub!
 I'm a third-year Computer Science student at the University of Toronto, specializing in software engineering and entrepreneurship.
 I'm passionate about building innovative solutions that leverage cutting-edge technology to make a positive impact on the world.
-I will be working at Playstation and Amazon soon.
-(As an intern)
+I am currently working at PlayStation as an intern.
+Looking for summer 2026 internships!

 ## 👀 About Me